Emmanuelkimutai/alx-low_level_programming/0x08-recursion/README.md

-function that returns the value of x raised to power of y Function that returns the natural square root of a number Function that returns 1 if the input integer is a prime number, otherwise return 0
+function that returns the value of x raised to power of y Function that returns the natural square root of a number Function that returns 1 if the input integer is a prime number, otherwise return 0 Function that returns 1 if a string ia a palindrome and 0 if not